Filtering

 The next category of expressions are the binary operators.
 Binary operators can be standard or custom.

-evaluated by evaluating its comparison target and comparison value, and comparing them for equality:
+Binary operators are evaluated by evaluating their comparison target and comparison value, and comparing them using a specific comparison operator:

 models::Expression::BinaryComparisonOperator {